Trial of former officer Derek Chauvin in death of George Floyd begins today: WATCH LIVE

 The key questions at trial will be whether Chauvin caused Floyd's death and whether his actions were reasonable.

-After jury instructions, prosecutors will begin with their opening statement, providing a road map of their case and telling jurors what they can expect to see at trial, said Mike Brandt, a local defense attorney who is watching the case closely.
-They'll outline what's to come, highlighting key witnesses
+The manslaughter charge requires proof that Chauvin caused Floyd's death through negligence that created an unreasonable risk.

+Unintentional second-degree murder is punishable by up to 40 years in prison in Minnesota, with up to 25 years for third-degree murder, but sentencing guidelines suggest that Chauvin would face 12 1/2 years in prison if convicted on either charge.
+Manslaughter has a maximum 10-year sentence.

-Chauvin's defense attorney, Eric Nelson, will likely use his opening statement to push back on what prosecutors say, and tell jurors that medical testimony and use of force experts will show a different view.
+Chauvin's attorney, Eric Nelson, was expected to use his opening statement to tell jurors that medical testimony and use of force experts will show a different view.
 Nelson has made clear that the defense will make an issue of Floyd swallowing drugs before his arrest, seeking to convince the jury that he was at least partially responsible for his death.

 The county medical examiner's autopsy noted fentanyl and methamphetamine in Floyd's system, but listed his cause of death as "cardiopulmonary arrest, complicating law enforcement subdual, restraint, and neck compression."